 Can You Ovulate Twice In A Month?
 Can you get ovulation discharge twice a month?
-Why am I Ovulating Twice? these questions are frequently asked by couples trying to conceive and get pregnant.
-This article will help answer if those questions. it is fact for fiction.
+Why am I Ovulating Twice?
+These questions are frequently asked by couples trying to conceive and get pregnant.
+This article will help answer if those questions.
+It is a fact for fiction.

 A surge in Luteinising Hormone (LH) is often an indicator of ovulation during your cycle.
 For many women, testing for their LH peak with an ovulation test reveals a single peak or surge in a 24-hour window during their cycle.
 That said, it is not that uncommon to see more than one peak in an LH test that lasts over a couple of days.
 If you happen to see such a result, does it mean that you will ovulate twice?

 Several recent studies indicate three types of gradual onset of the LH surge, which may last anywhere from 2-6 days.
 Some of such surges can lead to positive ovulation tests for more than one day during your cycle.
 If that happens, you are not alone.
 Studies have found that up to 57% of women experience such multiple LH surges.
 This is where the Fertility2family ovulation predictor kits (OPK) can come to your rescue to detect if you are having multi Lh surges and potentially ovulating twice in the same cycle.

 It is possible to release 2 eggs, one from each ovary, in the same 24hrs.
 This is how fraternal twins are conceived.
 This is considered only one ovulation process.
 It is a myth that you can ovulate twice on two different days in the same cycle.

 Ovulate Twice & Surges & Peaks: